Arkady Morkov

 Morkov was the member of the Russian Collegium for Foreign Affairs and Alexander Bezborodko aide.
 He later replaced Bezborodko.
-He served as the ambassador to the Netherlands (1781–83), Sweden (1785–86) and France (1801–03).
+He served as the ambassador to the Netherlands (1781–83), to Sweden (1785–86) and to France (1801–03).
 In this last capacity, he signed the Treaty of Paris that formally ended Russian involvement in the War of the Second Coalition.